SeldonIO/seldon-core/docs-gb/kubernetes/resources/pipeline.md

+---
+description: Learn how to create and manage ML inference pipelines in Seldon Core 2 using directed acyclic graphs (DAGs).
+This comprehensive guide covers model chaining, tensor mapping, join types, batch processing, triggers, and pipeline input/output configuration for complex ML workflows.
+---

 # Pipeline

 Pipelines allow one to connect flows of inference data transformed by `Model` components.
 A directed acyclic graph (DAG) of steps can be defined to join Models together.
 Each Model will need to be capable of receiving a V2 inference request and respond with a V2 inference response.
 An example Pipeline is shown below: